Shippable/docs/sources/deploy/aws-elastic-beanstalk-state-env-vars.md

 Managing state and utilizing ENVs is a critical part of writing robust runCLI and runSh scripts.
 This section will explain how these are used in the sample project.

 First, lets look at our application image.
 This image will be updated automatically via Shippable CI.
-You can check the [TODO: add link] documentation for instructions on how to configure a shippable.yml to accomplish that.
+You can check the [documentation](../ci/trigger-pipeline-jobs) for instructions on how to configure a shippable.yml to accomplish that.

 ```
 resources: